Future directions and emerging trends

 Aging drug population

-As the population of older drug users continues to grow, it becomes increasingly important to address their unique needs and challenges.
-Many of these individuals face homelessness, which exacerbates their health problems and complicates their access to care.
+As the population of older drug users continues to grow, addressing their unique needs and challenges becomes increasingly critical.
+Many of these individuals face homelessness, which exacerbates their health issues and hinders their access to care.
 Providing shelters that tolerate drug use is essential to ensure that older drug users have a safe place to stay.
-These shelters can offer a supportive environment where individuals can access healthcare services, harm reduction programs, and social support, ultimately improving their quality of life and reducing the risks associated with street-level drug use.
-Taking care of older drug users by providing appropriate housing and support is crucial for their well-being and for the broader community.
+These shelters can offer a supportive environment where individuals can access healthcare services, harm reduction programmes, and social support, ultimately improving their quality of life and mitigating the risks associated with street-level drug use.
+Taking care of older drug users by providing them with appropriate housing and support is crucial for their well-being and that of the broader community.

 Country example: Dutch